Guide to Refinancing Private Student Loans

 As you review the options, consider the amount of interest you’ll pay over the life of the loan and factor in the cost of any fees.
 Depending on how long the term length is, for example, the lowest interest rate might not translate to the lowest amount of total interest.

-When you apply, you’ll need to supply documents that back up the financial information you shared for the initial rate check.
+When you apply for refinancing, you’ll need to supply documents that back up the financial information you shared for the initial rate check.
 Depending on your credit and financial history, applying with a cosigner may help you secure a better interest rate.
 Be sure to continue to make payments on your existing loans while you wait for your new loan to be approved.

-Lenders make offers based on a variety of factors including (but not limited to) proof of a stable job, a healthy cash flow, a good credit score, and a reliable history of paying back previous debts.
-If you need to, take a few months to work on improving your credit score to increase your chances of getting a better interest rate.
+Lenders make offers based on a variety of factors including proof of a stable job, a healthy cash flow, a good credit score, and a reliable history of paying back previous debts.
+If you need to, take a few months to work on building your credit to increase your chances of getting a better interest rate.

-If you’re planning on refinancing your federal loans with your private loans, make sure you won’t miss out on federal advantages down the road.
+If you’re considering refinancing your federal loans along with your private loans, make sure you won’t miss out on federal advantages down the road.
 For instance, if you plan to return to school full-time, you could be eligible to defer your federal loans while you’re back in school.
-Once you refinance your student loans, you’re no longer able to defer payment or have access to any other federal loan benefits.
+Once you refinance your student loans, however, you’re no longer able to defer payment or have access to any other federal loan benefits.

 Recommended: What Is Considered a Bad Credit Score?